 Notice that Jane will pay $10,981.51 lesser amount of interest than John, just because she pays $50 more each month.
 Now imagine, how much one can save if she/he pays off $100, $150, or $200 more each month.
 Actually, you do not have to imagine.
 The calculator in this post will help you find this out.

-Our mortgage calculator: Knowing how much extra you will pay for your mortgage and when your mortgage will end
+Our mortgage calculator: Knowing how much extra we will pay

 Do you know a little extra mortgage payment in the earlier years can save you tens of thousands in total, if not more?
 Do you know how much interest you will pay in total if you keep paying the minimum?
 Definitely you know — the Closing Disclosure you received from your mortgage company right before purchasing the house (before the big closing day) contained how much you would pay in total if you kept paying the minimum against your loan every month.